satbirsingh01/learning_material/git_for_gits.md

 In this scenario the git repo is already initialised and the remote named *origin* has been added and points towards https://github.com/laportag/learning_material.git.
 Changes have been made to the git_for_gits.md file since the last commit.

-`git add
+`git add git_for_gits.md`
+`git commit -m "workflow example written"`
+`git push origin main`

 ### Setting the Upstream

 Sounds more complicated than it needs to (there's a trend forming).
-If you have been following along you may have noticed the commands *git push* and *git pull* throw back an error.
+You can set both a default remote for your local repository so you do not have to specify it when pushing.
+You can set this default (known as the upstream) using:

 ### Additional Useful Workflow Commands (diff and status)